Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Results and discussion

 \section{Results and discussion}

-We present a range of numerical results for the stochastic and discrete models and their continuum limit.
+We present a range of numerical results for the stochastic and deterministic discrete models and their continuum limit.
 We first validate the models on a regular network with space-independent jump probabilities prior to increasing the complexity of the considered numerical examples.
+In Sections~\ref{sec:space-indep-jumps} and~\ref{sec:space-dep}, space and time units are considered to be arbitrary and omitted in the numerical values presented.
+In Section~\ref{sec:osteocytes}, our model is applied to signalling in the osteocyte network and we provide relevant space and time scales.